 Your baby's development in the 21st week of pregnancy

 Refined sense of taste: The theory that the mother's eating habits during pregnancy shape the child's later taste preferences is not without reason: already in the 21st week of pregnancy the fetus perceives different tastes by inhaling and swallowing amniotic fluid.
-Since the amniotic fluid is partly formed from the mother's blood, it can take on the taste of the food eaten – so your baby already learns different tastes in the womb.
+Since amniotic fluid is partly formed from the mother's blood, it can take on the taste of the food eaten – so your baby already learns different tastes in the womb.

-What can be seen on the ultrasound image?
+What is visible on the ultrasound image?

 Physical changes – what happens to the mother in week 21 of pregnancy?